-This large customizable digital glass clock is programmed to display time and weather, and can be set to read directly or mirrored in reverse as a projection on the ground.
-The installation works under the high winds, heavy traffic, and harsh weather conditions of the Colorado rail station.
+This large customizable digital glass clock is programmed to display time and weather using a combination of colored and switchable glass.
+It can be set to read directly or mirrored in reverse as a projection on the ground, functioning reliably under the high winds, heavy traffic, and harsh weather conditions of the Colorado rail station.

 Archives: Projects